Employee Retention Strategies: Popcorn Day

 Simple Employee Retention Strategies

-When it comes to employee retention strategies and creating a better workplace, what works for you?
+When it comes to employee retention strategies and creating a better workplace, what works for your business?

-We asked the Celpax community to share their best employee morale tips to learn from each other:
+We asked the Celpax community to share their best retention tips and examples to learn from each other:

 Here’s Stacy Walker, HR Training Coordinator at Koch Foods in Mississippi, USA.

-She’s sharing how their Popcorn Days help raise wellbeing at work:
+She’s sharing how their Popcorn Days help raise wellbeing at work and reduce employee turnover:

 “At Koch Foods we started popping corn on random days for our poultry plant family.

 The employees never know when we are going to pass out popcorn.
 But their senses are heightened on the days we do ”